GMMan/tama-para-research/gameplay/playdate.md

 Friendship level is determined by what is recorded through previous playdates with a particular Paradise character, identified by its device UID and character UID.
 If this is the first time a playdate is being done with a particular character, then a base friendship level is determined.
+Note that the character UID stays constant between evolutions, only changing when a new egg is started.

 The base friendship level is determined through the characters' species rank.
 The species rank is a rough indication of the amount of care required to